 - Technology Center

-The largest and most successful program of its type in the country, Adaptive Athletics provides disabled students and community members with opportunities to participate fully in the higher education experience.
-The Department of Veterans Affairs has established that providing competitive and recreational athletic opportunities can lessen the challenges faced by disabled veterans.
+The largest and most successful program of its kind in the country, Adaptive Athletics provides disabled students and community members with opportunities to participate fully in the higher education experience.
 Funding will support on-going programming of events, as well as maintenance of equipment.

 Disabled Veterans Reintegration and Education Project

 - Named Program: $1.5 million endowment or $50,000 annually

 - Annual Sports and Wellness Camps and athletics initiatives: $30,000 annually